rhyslwells/Data-Archive/content/categories/data-science/Holt-Winters vs ARIMA.md

 ARIMA, on the other hand, is most effective when the series exhibits **strong autocorrelation** without clear seasonality, or when shocks and lagged dependencies drive the dynamics.
 Seasonal ARIMA (SARIMA) can handle evolving seasonal patterns better than Holt-Winters.

 These methods can also be combined.
-For example, one can fit Holt-Winters to capture trend and seasonality, then apply ARIMA to the **[[Residuals in Time Series]]** to model autocorrelation that Holt-Winters does not explain.
+For example, one can fit Holt-Winters to capture trend and seasonality, then apply ARIMA to the **[[Residuals Analysis]]** to model autocorrelation that Holt-Winters does not explain.
 Alternatively, SARIMA provides a statistically rigorous approach that integrates both seasonal and autocorrelation modeling.

 # Holt-Winters vs ARIMA: Assumptions